mokagio/mokacoding/metallo/src/posts/2020-06-24-main-vs-master-xcode-12.md

 ---
 title: 'Should you change your branch name to "main"?'
 description: "In Xcode 12, the default branch name is main instead of master.
-This little language change has deeper implications and stirred up an hornets'."
+This little language change has deeper implications and stirred up an hornets' nest."
 og_image: "https://mokacoding.s3.amazonaws.com/git-branch-m.png"
 ---